Our Team

 Why did we start STR?

 We heard countless stories of frustration and angst from our SLP colleagues who felt unprepared to work with people who stutter.
-These bright, creative professionals did not feel they had the requisite knowledge and experience to successfully support people who stutter in ways that were effective in the real-life speaking situations where communication was paramount.
-We also realized that there was a lack of evidence-based, affordable, practical materials that SLPs could use to improve their own knowledge and confidence in assessment and intervention for those who stutter.
+These bright, creative professionals felt that they did not have the knowledge and experience necessary for supporting people who stutter.
+They wanted to provide therapy that was effective in the real-life speaking situations where communication was paramount, but they just did not feel confident in their ability to do so.
+We also realized that there was a lack of evidence-based, affordable, practical materials that SLPs could use to improve their own knowledge about stutter-affirming assessment and intervention for those who stutter.
 We saw the needs, and we continue to seek to fill the voids.

 The STR Partnership